Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

-By clicking on a revision in SpiraTeam, you will be taken to the revision details page.
+By clicking on a commit in SpiraTeam, you will be taken to the commit details page.

 ![](img/Using_Subversion_44.png)

-The revision details screen shows the log for the Commit, the commit date and author.
+The commit details screen shows the log for the Commit, the commit date and author.
 At the bottom of the page are two tabs, Files and Associations.
 The Files tab lists all files that were a part of this commit, with their full path and the action that was performed on them